-All CIS majors require an application, and not all applicants are accepted.
-You apply to the CIS during your sophomore year.
+While student-designed majors are accepted on a rolling admission basis, center-established majors are not.
+Center-established majors apply to the CIS during sophomore year.
 Most CIS majors begin the process before choosing spring semester courses and apply between October and January, though the final deadline for applications is the Friday before spring break at noon.

-If you are applying for a Center-established major, you should download a copy of the posted curriculum and be prepared to talk about how you plan to fit the necessary courses into your schedule.
-This includes fulfillment of distribution requirements, other courses needed for your plans (i.e., pre-medical courses), and study-abroad possibilities (if applicable).
-You would need either one or two advisors (depending upon the curriculum); for student-designed majors, two advisors are necessary.
+If you are applying for a center-established major, you should download a copy of the posted curriculum and be prepared to talk about how you plan to fit the necessary courses into your schedule.
+This includes fulfillment of Ways of Knowing requirements, other courses needed for your plans (i.e., premedicine courses), and education abroad possibilities (if applicable).
+You would need either one or two advisers (depending upon the curriculum); for student-designed majors, two advisers are necessary.

 The relationship between CIS majors and their advisers is crucial to their success.
 In most cases, you will have already taken a course with potential adviser(s).
 You must also get support from your potential adviser(s) to serve as an adviser(s), and review the curriculum and your academic plans with your adviser(s), even if you select a center-established major.
 You should also discuss whether or not the capstone experience in your senior year will be a thesis, a project or a comprehensive examination.

 Application forms are available in the Registrar's office.
 The application forms for center-established majors and student-designed majors differ slightly; please read the titles at the top of the documents.
 The application includes courses in the curriculum, a brief explanation for the necessity of a CIS major, and key signatures from the director, the advisers, and the Registrar.
 Capstone experiences (thesis, project or examination) almost always change over the course of study, and are only meant to help guide you in selecting required classes, planning for education abroad, finding resources for the capstone, and other tasks.